 Dr. Luis G. Iturriaga II (a.k.a.
 Dr. Luis) got his bachelor’s degree in Zoology and Spanish from Miami University in 2004, and his D.V.M. from Kansas State University in 2010.
 After graduating, he worked at Peruvian Soul Alpaca farm and continues working there to this day.
 He has worked at Market North Veterinary Hospital since 2001 during his summer vacations.
 He started working part-time as a veterinarian at Market North Veterinary Hospital in 2012.
 He also works and treats Alpacas at both his farm and other farms.
 He has a special interest in small animal soft tissue surgery.
 In his free time he enjoys spending time with his dog, family and friends.

-Annie is a beautiful long haired tortoise shell cat who loves to sit by the windows and watch the birds land and fly by.
+Annie is a beautiful long haired tortoise shell cat who loves to sit by the windows and watch the birds fly by.
 She is the most lovable of the bunch.
 Dr. Iturriaga rescued her when she was a kitten.
 She was found outside the Hospital in the middle of winter, full of parasites and next to a heater pipe.
 Many clients have not met Annie because she is quite shy with new people but she quickly becomes a favorite once you meet her.
 She is also the leader of the “Shark Pack” an endearing term we use with them when dinnertime arrives and the smell of a freshly opened can of cat food gets all of their attention.

 Jelly was abandoned at our hospital years ago with her six kittens, and since then has made the hospital her new home.
 She loves to secretly watch our clients by peeking around the corners with interest, but quickly runs to hide when approached.
 She loves to play with her toys and scratch her nails on her post.
 She is the second member of the “Shark Pack”.